Alphy-Ototo/Capstone_Project/README.md

 - EVENT_PAGE_NAME containing “success.”
 - transaction_id, payment_success

-Also, filter out event rows corresponding to completed purchases.
+Also, filtering out event rows corresponding to completed purchases.
 This ensures the model does not peek at information unavailable at prediction time.

 #### Model Performance